 The Rooney Rule requires “at least one woman and one underrepresented minority [to] be considered in the slate of candidates for either every open position or every open senior position (the details vary from company to company).”

-Many companies are already setting lofty goals as a result of the call to action:
+Many companies are also setting lofty goals as a result of the call to action:

 Why does the Rooney Rule matter to HR?

-With President Obama’s endorsement of the Rooney Rule, workforce diversity is center stage.
+As the world continues to address systematic racism and inequality, workforce diversity is center stage.
 Keeping an eye on your talent demographics is a helpful way to monitor your pipeline and evaluate the success of your recruitment practices.
 Here are a few demographic metrics you should be monitoring:

 1. Who’s getting interviewed?